 A short way down the river, just after passing under the Route 64 bridge, we turned down Deep Creek, which leads to the Dismal Swamp Canal.

 Entering Deep Creek

-As soon as we turn into the creek, we’re seeing the amber-colored water, caused by the tannic acids from the bark of the juniper, gum and cypress trees lining the water, which prohibit the growth of bacteria.
+As soon as we turned into the creek, we began seeing the amber-colored water, caused by the tannic acids from the bark of the juniper, gum and cypress trees lining the water, which prohibit the growth of bacteria.

 There were a lot of boats waiting for the lock, and we would end up traveling through the canal, and further, with many of the boats we encountered at the start.
 Hey, we’re all heading in the same direction!

 Just after the lock is a bridge that has to be opened, but you need to wait for the lock master to finish locking everyone through.
 Once he’s done with that, he gets in his car and drives down a narrow road along the canal to the bridge, so he can open it for the boats from the lock!